Destination wedding planning advice with Beth Helmstetter

 Welcome parties are a great way for guests to reunite or meet one another for the first time.
 They are an excellent time for toasts from friends or family who may not have a dedicated spotlight at the wedding.
 Farewell brunches are a nice time for the couple to thank their guests once again and to make sure guests have a hearty meal before a long trip.
 Otherwise, consider a ‘breakfast in bed’ box with a couple of doughnuts and an iced coffee, scones, and local fruits.

-Your wedding design should remain cohesive throughout the wedding day.
+Your wedding theme should remain cohesive throughout the wedding weekend.
 The celebrations or activities around on either side of the wedding day can hinge less on one color palette or theme.
 Use them to show a different side of you as a couple and the place where you’re celebrating.

 Thanks so much, Beth!
 Your ticket to wedded bliss?
 One of our pretty and practical online wedding invitations and destination save the dates.